How to Use Color Math

 Use this when you have a target color and want the calculator to figure out the best blend for you.

-- Step 6: If accuracy is below 95%, the "How to Improve This Match" panel appears with specific colorants to add to your available list.
-It scores each suggestion based on how much it would close the gap between your current match and the target.
+If accuracy is below 95%, the "How to Improve This Match" panel appears with specific colorants to add to your available list, each scored by how much it would close the gap.Check Substitutions

 How to Use: Bulk Match